 There are ongoing expenses involved in administering a living trust; however, the overall cost of administration will depend on a variety of factors.
 The size of the trust — or more precisely, the value of the trust assets – is typically the most important factor in determining the cost of administration because that often dictates the Trustee’s fee.
 The trust agreement itself can include terms that set a Trustee’s fee; however, in the absence of trust terms that provide guidance, a Trustee is entitled to a “reasonable fee.”
 When the Trustee is a professional, a typical fee is between 1.0 and 1.5 percent of the value of the trust assets per year.
 They may also receive a small percentage of the trust income each year.
 If the Trustee is a non-professional, the fee tends to be lower (0.5-1.0 percent) because the trust will usually incur additional professional fees.
 If the trust owns property, expenses related to the maintenance and upkeep of the property will also be included in the costs of administration as will any legal fees incurred as a result of litigation.
 These expenses are paid out of the trust assets each year.

 For more information on Trust Administration, click here.
-If you have additional questions or concerns about administering a trust, contact an experienced Estate Administration lawyer at Morris Hall PLLC by calling 888-222-1328 to schedule your appointment today.
+If you have additional questions or concerns about administering a trust, contact one of our experienced Estate Administration lawyers at Morris Hall PLLC by calling 888-222-1328 to schedule your appointment today.